xmoezzz/SiglusExtract/README.md

 11. Set game font
 Create a file named "SiglusEngineFont.ini", then type the font's name in this file then save it(UTF-8 without bom/ UTF-8 with bom/ UTF16-LE with bom).
 ![Bypass font distance check](https://github.com/xmoeproject/SiglusExtract/blob/master/images/name.png)

+12. Customize the name of script and configuration file
+Create a file named "Override.ini", write the script name in the 1st line, write configuration name in the 2nd line.
+Copy it to game directory.
+The encoding of the text must be ASCII/ANSI.
+DO NOT leave any space before each line!!!
+eg:
+Scene-en.pck
+Gameexe-en.dat

 ## List of Specialized Tools